davs3275/sbs/med/collier.md

 permanent.
 And then how very near us stand the two vast gulfs of time, the past and the future, in which all things disappear.
-Now is not that man a blockhead that lets these momentary thiugs make him proud, or uneasy, or sorrowful, as though they could trouble him for long ?
+Now is not that man a blockhead that lets these momentary things make him proud, or uneasy, or sorrowful, as though they could trouble him for long ?